 CLEP is a national program of credit-by-examination that offers individuals the opportunity to earn college credit for achievement acquired through formal study, personal reading, on-the-job- experience, adult school, noncredit courses, or televised/taped courses.

 - pay a $25 non-refundable, non transferable service fee (per exam) in the Cashier's Office

 - bring receipt to the Testing Center and obtain registration materials prior to the test date

 View the Information for Test-Takers, 2014-15 College-Level Examination Program® (Adobe PDF requires Adobe Reader) booklet to find out more about the CLEP program, exam preparation materials and the actual exam day.

 Announcement: Effective 2015, the Millington Center will only offer the CLEP and Defense Activity for Non-Traditional Education Support (DANTES) on a quarterly basis.
-The scheduled dates are February 20, May 15, August 7, and November 13, 2015.
+The scheduled dates are August 7 and November 13, 2015.
 A $25 service fee is required for CLEP and DANTES Testing.

 Select a header to expand/collapse the content.